 In the four decades since Stonewall, the world has changed dramatically.
 The accomplishments, as well as some setbacks since that time are many.
 Although a lot has been accomplished during the past 50 years, there is still a long way to go.

 Every year, Pride is commemorated and celebrated around the world in many different ways.
 Events include parades, marches, street festivals, athletic events, choral concerts, workshops, etc. The bottom line is that these events bring together millions of people worldwide.

 Chicago commemorates and celebrates Pride with close to one hundred different events during June Pride Month (June 1 to 30).
 The Chicago Annual Pride Parade is scheduled each year for the last Sunday in June.
-The Chicago 48th Annual Pride Parade is scheduled for Sunday June 25, 2017.
+The Chicago 51st Annual Pride Parade is scheduled for Sunday June 28, 2020 at 12 Noon.